-By international and European standards, the French welfare state is generous and covers all possible dimensions affecting collective and individual welfare, not only of citizens but also of foreign residents, and keeps poverty at a comparatively low level.
+Social Inclusion Policy Score: 7 By international and European standards, the French welfare state is generous and covers all possible dimensions affecting collective and individual welfare, not only of citizens but also of foreign residents, and keeps poverty at a comparatively low level.
 Therefore, social inclusion in terms related to minimum income, health protection, support to the poor and families is satisfactory and has permitted that, up to now, the impact of the economic crisis has been less felt in France than in many comparable countries.
+The challenge for France at a time of economic decline and unemployment is, first, to provide sufficiant funding for the costly system without undermining competitiveness with too-high levels of social contributions (which demands an overhaul of the tax and contribution system as a whole); second, to recalibrate the balance of solidarity and individual responsibilty by introducing more incentives for the jobless to search for employment.

-However, if we also consider the feeling of being fully part of the community and enjoying equal opportunities as part of such a social system, then one observes that some groups or territorial units are discriminated against and marginalized.
-The so-called second-generation immigrants, especially those living in the suburbs, as well as less vocal groups in declining rural regions, have the feeling of being abandoned to their fate as their situation combines poor education and training, unemployment and poverty.
+If social inclusion (the feeling of being fully part of the community) and equal opportunities form part of the welfare state, its performance is less convincing: Some groups or territorial units are discriminated and marginalized.
+The so-called second-generation immigrants, especially those living in the suburbs, as well as less vocal groups in declining rural regions have the feeling of being abandoned to their fate as their situation combines poor education and training, unemployment and poverty.
 Gender equality and in particular the right to equal pay is still an issue despite progress in recent years.